Winds of the Wasteland

 This otherwise forgettable B Western again demonstrates John Wayne’s innate star power.

 The pony express is shutting its doors and rider John Blair (Wayne) must find a new line of work.
 He decides to start a stagecoach line.
 Evil Cal Drake sells him a stagecoach and one of his lines – which goes to a ghost town, population 2.
-Not to be deterred, Blair single-handedly resurrects the town and prepares to compete with Drake in a race to win a lucrative government mail contract.
+Not to be deterred, Blair single-handedly resurrects the town and prepare to compete with Drake in a race to win a lucrative government mail contract.
 The rest should be obvious.
 Plenty of fist fights and gun battles and a little humor.
 No winds; no wasteland.

 Among the many actors in this who appear to be reading their lines for the first time, Wayne is completely natural.
 Although I never agreed with his politics, in later years I have had to admit that the Duke definitely had something.